d8-contrib-modules/cloudflare/README.md

   domain via .htaccess rules.
 - By default CloudFlare will cache static resources but not HTML.
 You need to add a page rule to cache all the things.

-## Getting Started
+## Getting Started (Free Tier)
 - `drush dl cloudflare purge ctools purge_queuer_url --yes`
 -  From the root of your site run install composer dependencies:
-   `composer require d8-contrib-modules/cloudflarephpsdk "1.0.0-alpha3"`
+   `composer require d8-contrib-modules/cloudflarephpsdk "1.0.0-alpha4"`
 - To install: `drush en cloudflare cloudflarepurger purge purge_ui purge_drush purge_queuer_coretags purge_processor_cron --yes`
 - *Note*: If you try to install purge, cloudflare and cloudflare_purger all at once via the UI you will get a one time error on install.
 This is known issue that is impacting other D8 modules.
 See
  [here](https://www.drupal.org/node/1387438)